-Milley defends call to Chinese at end of Trump presidency
+Milley defends calls to Chinese at end of Trump presidency

 He said that after the call was over, he had a short meeting with staff to go over the process.
 He also said he informed Miller of the call at the time.

-“At no time was I attempting to change or influence the process, usurp authority, or insert myself in the chain of command, but I am expected, I am required, to give my advice and ensure that the President is fully informed,” Milley said.
+“At no time was I attempting to change or influence the process, usurp authority, or insert myself in the chain of command, but I am expected, I am required, to give my advice and ensure that the president is fully informed,” Milley said.

 This story has been corrected to show Chris Miller was acting defense secretary, not secretary.